mrf345/FQM/todos/future.md

 > - Interactive panel headers to sort items by name, date, ...
 > - Implement hotspot wifi solution __Cross Platform__
 > - Solve MacOS one file package issue

-#### Smart Tickets system:

-> - Special screen that's a mix of touch and display specialized for each viewer.
-> __Create special feed for each viewer, to feed tickets progress.
-With number of tickets ahead, current ticket and time estimation__
-> - Create a form of viewers identification based on mac address, date and time of pulling the ticket.__
-> - Add the ability for tickets to be put on hold or removed
-> __By the Admin of the office, or the holder of S-ticket__
-> - Ability to customize S-tickets via layouts.

 #### System on-hold: